devnalwa/csc207-soundsofsorting/README.md

 Description: This project includes all the required modification assigned for homework and this README.md.
 Reference: In class reading and refered documentations.
 Compilation Instruction:
-on the terminal, enters:
+on the terminal:

+1. Go into folder "sounds-of-sorting-dev-nalwa-carol-yan-and-hung-le"

+//To Compile
-1. javac -d "classes" src/edu/grinnell/sortingvisualizer/*.java src/edu/grinnell/sortingvisualizer/sorts/Sorts.java src/edu/grinnell/sortingvisualizer/sortevents/*.java
+2. javac -d "classes" src/edu/grinnell/sortingvisualizer/*.java src/edu/grinnell/sortingvisualizer/sorts/Sorts.java src/edu/grinnell/sortingvisualizer/sortevents/*.java

+//To Run the Project
-2. java -classpath "classes" edu.grinnell.sortingvisualizer.SortingVisualizer
+3. java -classpath "classes" edu.grinnell.sortingvisualizer.SortingVisualizer